redwoodjs/redwoodjs-com-archive/docs/prerender.md

 ### Optimization Tip

-If you dynamically load third-party libraries that aren't part of your JS bundle, using these prerendering utils can help you avoid loading them at build time
+If you dynamically load third-party libraries that aren't part of your JS bundle, using these prerendering utils can help you avoid loading them at build time:

 ```js
 import { useIsBrowser } from '@redwoodjs/prerender/browserUtils'